 Principle 8: An allowance should be made for the frictional costs of required capital for covered business.
-The allowance is independent of the allowance for non hedgeable risks.
+Where Solvency II is adopted for solvency reporting, and the Solvency II risk margin contains sufficient allowance for the frictional costs of required capital, no further allowance for frictional costs of required capital is required.

-- G8.1 Frictional costs should be applied to the required capital as defined in Principle 5. - G8.2 Frictional costs should reflect the taxation and investment costs on the assets backing required capital.
-The allowance for taxation should be based on the taxation rate(s) applicable to investment earnings on assets backing the required capital. - G8.3 The required capital should be projected appropriately over the lifetime of the underlying risks.
+G8.1 Frictional costs should be applied to the required capital as defined in Principle 5.

+G8.2 Frictional costs should reflect the taxation and investment costs on the assets backing required capital.
+The allowance for taxation should be based on the taxation rate(s) applicable to investment earnings on assets backing the required capital.

+G8.3 The required capital should be projected appropriately over the lifetime of the underlying risks.
 Approximate projection methods such as the use of key capital drivers to determine the run off pattern of the required capital may be used.